A Solution to the Sign Problem Using a Sum of Controlled Few-Fermions

-The ability to simulate quantum systems efficiently on a programmable computer, classical \cite{Feynman82,Grotendorst02} or quantum \cite{Feynman82,Feynman85,Lloyd96}, is crucially important for fundamental sciences and practical applications.
-Of particular importance is to simulate the ground state of a many-body quantum system efficiently on a classical computer.
-Among many numerical methods, quantum Monte Carlo (QMC) \cite{Grotendorst02} is uniquely advantageous as being based on first principles without uncontrolled systematic errors and using polynomially efficient importance sampling from an exponentially large Hilbert space, until its polynomial efficiency is spoiled by the notorious numerical sign problem \cite{Loh90,Ceperley91}.
-On the other hand, a fundamental question in computational complexity theory is whether the complexity class of bounded-error probabilistic polynomial time (BPP) is the same as that of bounded-error quantum polynomial time (BQP) \cite{Bernstein97}, which will be answered affirmatively in this presentation by firstly identifying and characterizing a class of Hamiltonians callws sum-of-few-fermions (SFF), whose Gibbs kernels and ground states are amenable to efficient Monte Carlo simulations on a classical computer, then demonstrating that a universal BQP algorithm can be mapped into an SFF Hamiltonian, therefore, QMC simulated efficiently \cite{Wei21}.
+The ability to simulate quantum systems efficiently on a classical computer \cite{Feynman82,Grotendorst02} or a quantum machine \cite{Feynman82,Feynman85,Lloyd96} is crucially important for fundamental sciences and practical applications.
+Of particular importance is to simulate the ground state of a quantum many-body system efficiently on a classical computer.
+Among many numerical methods, quantum Monte Carlo \cite{Grotendorst02} is uniquely advantageous as being based on first principles without uncontrolled systematic errors and using polynomially efficient importance sampling from an exponentially large Hilbert space, until its polynomial efficiency is spoiled by the notorious numerical sign problem \cite{Loh90,Ceperley91}.
+On the other hand, many computational problems that are not directly related to simulations of quantum systems can be solved by running a quantum algorithm on a quantum computer, which reduces to simulating a quantum system, especially the ground state of a quantum many-body system.
+A fundamental question in computational complexity theory is whether the class of bounded-error probabilistic polynomial time (BPP) is the same as that of bounded-error quantum polynomial time (BQP) \cite{Bernstein97}, which will be answered affirmatively in this presentation, by firstly identifying and characterizing a type of Hamiltonian called a sum of controlled few-fermions (CFFs), whose Gibbs kernels and ground states can be simulated rigorously using path integral Monte Carlo (PIMC) on a classical computer, then demonstrating that a universal BQP algorithm can be encoded into a sum of CFFs and PIMC-simulated efficiently with a mixing time \cite{Levin08} that is provably polynomial-bounded.